douglas444/birch/README.md

 ## Compilation

-To compile, execute each one of the following commands from the root of the project:
+To compile, execute the following command from the root of the project:

 ```
 gcc *.c -o main -lm